budgie333/tingbot-weather/README.md

 increase and decrease screen brightness via midleft and midright buttons

+weather updates occur every 15 minutes but can be forced by holding the left button

 'city', 'state and 'country' settings are required.

 'source' is either 'yahoo' or 'openweather', defaults to 'yahoo'.
 This determines the source of the weather information